Universal Credit is a new type of benefit for people looking for work or who have a low income.

 Whether you can claim depends on where you live and what your circumstances are.

-However, from 3rd May 2017 those living in the areas listed below who need to make a NEW claim for any of the benefits listed above will have to claim Universal Credit instead.
-This effects the following towns and villages where our customers live:
+If your address has a postcode beginning with MK40, MK41, MK42, MK43, MK44 or MK45 who need to make a NEW claim for any of the benefits listed at the top of the page will have to claim Universal Credit instead.
+This affects the following towns and villages where our customers live:

-- Milton Keynes – September 2018
+- Milton Keynes: December 2018

-For further advice on this please contact our Customer Services on 0300 123 5544 and ask for our Benefits Advice team or by emailing firstname.lastname@example.org.
+For further advice on this please contact our Customer Services Team on 0300 123 5544 and ask for our Benefits Advice team or by emailing firstname.lastname@example.org.

 How can we help?

-We can help you with:-
+We can help you with:

-- confirming whether you should be able to claim
+- Confirming whether you should be able to claim

-- making a claim online for Universal Credit and assisting with any future queries
+- Making a claim online for Universal Credit and assisting with any future queries

-- checking whether you are entitled to any other benefits and helping you make a claim
+- Checking whether you are entitled to any other benefits and helping you make a claim

-- setting up a direct debit to pay your rent
+- Setting up a direct debit to pay your rent

-- setting out a personal budget plan
+- Setting out a personal budget plan